Zucchini Crust Pizza

 An airy cheese soufflé prepared without flour (low-carb option: replacing the traditional roux with almond flour and cream); serve immediately to maintain its volume.

-Pan-seared salmon fillet, light béarnaise sauce
+John Dory fillet, light truffle sauce

-Pan-seared salmon fillet, light béarnaise sauce
+John Dory fillet, light truffle sauce